krypted/jamf_zendesk/README.md

 This Zendesk sidebar app gathers device information from Jamf Pro based on email from submitted ticket.

-### Setup:

-1. Upload the .zip to your Private Apps section of Zendesk
-2. In the App Configuration settings ensure you supply:
-- Your domain or FQDN (yourcompany.jamfcloud.com or servername.yourcompany.com)
-- Your full Jamf Pro URL (https://yourcompany.jamfcloud.com or https://servername.yourcompany.com:8443)
-- Base64 token without parenthesis (username:password)
-- (for macOS users) 3 extension attribute Jamf IDs for macOS devices

 ### The following information is displayed:

 * If an iOS or macOS device is found based on email in ticket and email assigned in Jamf Pro, the device information will display in the sidebar.